Guest post by Dr. Lester Edwin J. Ruiz

 I have always been drawn to the gospel narratives of the “empty tomb.”
 As a metaphor for the resurrection, the “empty tomb” proclaims the triumph of life over death; it asserts the promise of the fundamentally new that may also be fundamentally better.
 It holds forth the promise that our ordinary, perhaps, unhappy lives are not the last word for our journeys on this earth.

 The “empty tomb” signifies hope.
-It is no surprise, then, that for most of its history, Christianity, especially in those times when it has struggled for recognition proclaims Easter as the fundamental ground—the foundation—for all of Christian life and faith.
 Hope, it is said, is necessary for life.
+It is no surprise, then, that for most of its history, Christianity, especially in those times when it has struggled for recognition, proclaims Easter as the fundamental ground, the foundation for all of Christian life and faith.

-So, it is very easy, in this fragile life of ours, for the resurrection to be interpreted along two different, if sometimes incommensurable, trajectories.
+So, in this fragile life of ours, it is very easy for the resurrection to be interpreted along two different, sometimes incommensurable, trajectories.

-On the one hand, for those of us who have experienced being powerful—perhaps because of the way our societies have valued particular statuses based on race, class, gender, age, sexual orientation, ability—the resurrection is readily experienced as legitimacy of our experience.
+On the one hand, for those of us who have experienced being powerful—perhaps because of how our societies have valued particular statuses based on race, class, gender, age, sexual orientation, and ability—the resurrection is readily experienced as the legitimacy of our experience.

-On the other hand, for those of us who have yet to experience being powerful—perhaps because of the way our societies have devalued our particular statuses based on race, class, gender, age, sexual orientation, ability—the resurrection remains a promise.
+On the other hand, for those of us who have yet to experience being powerful—perhaps because of how our societies have devalued our particular statuses based on race, class, gender, age, sexual orientation, and ability—the resurrection remains a promise.

-Resurrection, in this sense, can be a temptation that will distract from God’s eternal call to us to throw ourselves into the heart of transformation.
+Resurrection, in this sense, can be a temptation that will distract us from God’s eternal call to throw ourselves into the heart of transformation.